2 Untouched (4/2012)

 This novel is typical for the series with its alpha male, feisty heroine, and attacks by various hate groups.
 It is also typical of other paranormal series in that as soon as each couple completes their mating process, the heroine gets pregnant almost immediately.
 At this point, most of the couples from the previous books either have a child or are in the process.
 Tatiana isn't pregnant yet, but I can almost guarantee you that when she shows up in a supporting role in a future novel, there will be a baby on the way.

 If you enjoyed the previous books, you'll probably like this one as well.
-Click HERE to go to the amazon.com page for Unclaimed where you can read an excerpt by clicking on the cover art at top left.
-"Unbound," the e-novella due in December 2014, will tell Zachary's story.
+Click HERE to go to the amazon.com page for Unclaimed where you can read an excerpt by clicking on the cover art.
+"Unbound," the e-novella due in January 2015, will tell Zachary's story.
 He plays a supporting role as a wise-cracking guard in Unclaimed.